kimchi-project/kimchi/docs/API.md

     * screenshot: True, if libvirt stream functionality can create screenshot file without problems; False, otherwise or None if the functionality was not tested yet
+    * system_report_tool: True if the is some debug report tool installed on the system; False, otherwise.
+    * update_tool: True if there is a compatible package manager for the system; False, otherwise
 * **POST**: *See Configuration Actions*

 **Actions (POST):**